geo-rao/geo-rao.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://ncics.org/'>North Carolina Institute for Climate Studies</a>.
+subtitle: Research Scientist, <a href='https://ncics.org/'>North Carolina Institute for Climate Studies</a>.

 profile:
   align: right